prayagupa/parallel-programming/6-sync-parallelism/src/main/java/locking/README.md

 Obviously we need to use the MutEx to protect the albums because it is the shared resource.
 ```

+- eg. concert where only one artist can perform at a time. (so an artist locks the stage)
+others have to wait until first artist is done.

 [JVM Lock Objects](https://docs.oracle.com/javase/tutorial/essential/concurrency/newlocks.html)